-Significant Aspects of the Tax Treatment of the Notes May Be Uncertain.
+Significant Aspects of the Tax Treatment of an Investment in the Notes May Be Uncertain.

-The tax treatment of the notes may be uncertain.
+The tax treatment of an investment in the notes may be uncertain.
 Specifically, for U.S. federal income tax purposes, the tax treatment of range accrual notes, dual range accrual notes, non-inversion range accrual notes, floating rate notes, leveraged steepener notes and leveraged notes, with a term of one year or less is uncertain because there are no rules that specifically govern short-term contingent debt.
-We do not plan to request a ruling from the Internal Revenue Service or from any Canadian authorities regarding the tax treatment of the notes, and the Internal Revenue Service or a court may not agree with the tax treatment described in this product prospectus supplement.
+We do not plan to request a ruling from the Internal Revenue Service or the Canada Revenue Agency regarding the tax treatment of an investment in the notes, and the Internal Revenue Service, the Canada Revenue Agency or a court may not agree with the tax treatment described in this product prospectus supplement.

 In addition, because the tax disclosure in this product prospectus supplement has been prepared without regard to any particular offering of notes, the tax disclosure does not take into account the terms of any particular note.
 The U.S. federal income tax consequences of a note with terms that are not consistent with the assumptions made in the section entitled "Supplemental Discussion of U.S. Federal Income Tax Consequences" in this product prospectus supplement may be significantly different from the anticipated tax treatment discussed in this document.
-You should therefore not rely on the disclosure in this product prospectus supplement or the disclosure under "Tax Consequences - United States Taxation" in the Prospectus or "Certain Income Tax Consequences - United States Taxation" in the Prospectus Supplement, with regard to an investment in any particular note because it does not take into account the terms of any particular note or the tax consequences of investing in or holding any particular note unless the pricing supplement applicable to your notes indicates that you may so rely.
+You should therefore not rely on the disclosure in this product prospectus supplement or the disclosure under "Tax Consequences - United States Taxation" in the prospectus or "Certain Income Tax Consequences - United States Taxation" in the prospectus supplement, with regard to an investment in any particular note because it does not take into account the terms of any particular note or the tax consequences of investing in or holding any particular note unless the pricing supplement applicable to your notes indicates that you may so rely.
 There may also be other features or terms of any specific offering of notes that will cause the tax section in this product prospectus supplement to be inapplicable to any specific offering of notes.